Scientists Make Breakthrough In Advanced Kidney Cancer Treatment

 Most importantly, researcher Toni K. Choueiri explained in a press release supplied to ScienceDaily, the analysis showed that all subgroups of patients (intermediate risk patients, good risk patients, and poor risk patients) benefited from a combination of avelumab and axitinib.

-Nearly all patients experienced the same side-effects.
+Nearly all patients experienced the same side effects.

 “This is an important option.
 What we’re doing in advanced kidney cancers is pushing the envelope — these treatments may not be curative, but patients are living longer, and the disease is becoming more chronic,” said Choueiri.